mui/material-ui/docs/src/pages/guides/minimizing-bundle-size/minimizing-bundle-size.md

 ## Bundle size matters

-Material-UI takes the bundle size very seriously.
-We are relying on [size-limit](https://github.com/ai/size-limit) to prevent introducing any regression.
+The bundle size of Material-UI is taken very seriously, so [size-limit](https://github.com/ai/size-limit) is used to prevent introducing any size regression.
-We monitor the size of the bundle at each commit:
+The size of the bundle is checked at each commit:
 - When importing **all the components**.
 This lets us spot any [unwanted bundle size increase](https://github.com/mui-org/material-ui/tree/v1-beta/.size-limit#L4).
 - When importing **a single component**.
 This lets us estimate [the overhead of our core dependencies](https://github.com/mui-org/material-ui/tree/v1-beta/.size-limit#L8). (styling, theming, etc.: ~20 kB gzipped)

 ## How to reduce the bundle size?

 For convenience, Material-UI exposes its full API on the top-level `material-ui` import.
-This will work fine if you have tree shaking working.

-However, in the case where tree shaking is not supported or configured in your build chain, **this causes the entire library and its dependencies to be included** in client bundles that include code that imports from the top-level bundle.
+Using this is fine if you have tree shaking working, however, in the case where tree shaking is not supported or configured in your build chain, **this causes the entire library and its dependencies to be included** in your client bundle.

 You have couple of options to overcome this situation: